pagekit/docs/developer-basics/vuejs-and-webpack.md

 3. Add the Vue component to the webpack bundle, i.e. `"link": "./app/components/link.vue"`.
 [Source example](https://github.com/pagekit/extension-hello/blob/master/webpack.config.js#L6)
 4. Make sure the component's bundle file is loaded in the backend via PHP, i.e. `$scripts->register('hello-link', 'hello:app/bundle/link.js', '~panel-link');` [Source example](https://github.com/pagekit/extension-hello/blob/master/index.php)

 **Note** These are the steps needed when making use of Webpack.
 You can achieve the same without webpack.
-Simply skip setp 3.
+Simply skip step 3.
 You can create the Vue component in a plain `*.js` file with the template included as a literal string for the `template` property.
 Make sure to use the path to that JavaScript file in step 4.